emerconghaile/plu-discord-bot/README.md

 # PLU Discord Bot

-A Discord bot for quizzing you on PLU codes
+A Discord bot for searching and memorizing PLU codes

 Work in progress (try the !search command)